irnutsmurt/Easy_MKV_Bulk_Track_Manager/README.md

 ---

-*Thank you for using MKV Audio Subtitle Changer!
-We hope it enhances your media management experience.*
+*Thank you for using Easy MKV Bulk Track Manager!
+I hope it makes it easy for you.*